seangenabe/xerpath/readme.md

 ### Consuming the path

-To build a path, simply call the path with the context.
+To build a path, simply call the path with the runner/context.